-As you travel around the world, you’ll encounter certain countries that censor their internet as well as certain services that are geo-restricted (i.e. Netflix, Hulu, ESPN, etc.).
+As you travel around the world, you’ll encounter certain countries that censor their internet as well as certain services that are geo-restricted (i.e. Netflix, ESPN or Hulu in China).
 That’s where a Virtual Private Network comes in handy.
 A VPN allows you to connect to the internet as if you were in your home country.

 Additionally – and in many cases more importantly – a VPN encrypts your internet data so that you stay safe as you connect to wifi in coffee houses, hostels and other places where it’s easy for hackers to steal your info.

 I’ve already written extensively about the best VPN for China, but here’s a quick recommendation on the best free and paid VPN: